 Cruise holidays are an excellent way to enjoy a stress-free holiday.
-With pre-planned shore excursions and everything you need in one place, cruises are a great choice for disabled travellers.
+With pre-planned shore excursions and everything you need all in one place, cruises, especially no fly cruises are a great choice for disabled travellers.
 Find out everything you need to know about planning your accessible cruise holiday with ROL Cruise and read top tips from disability travel bloggers.

 Plan your trip as far in advance as possible

 In order to make sure you find the perfect accessible cruise holiday, it’s best to plan well in advance.
 Cruise lines will need to prepare for your arrival, so it’s best if you can let them know if you need any assistance or medical equipment as soon as possible.

 Cory Lee, the writer at Curb Free With Cory Lee, started his travel blog to document his adventures throughout the world in a wheelchair.
 Cory was diagnosed with Spinal Muscular Atrophy at the age of two but after his first-ever holiday to Walt Disney World and a trip to the Bahamas, he became hooked on travelling and has since made his way around the globe.

 Cory shared his advice for planning a cruise: “I would say to start planning your trip as far in advance as possible.
 I usually start the planning process 6-12 months in advance.
 This will give you more time to figure out accessibility at the ports of call and book tours.
 In some destinations, there may only be one tour company that has wheelchair-friendly transportation, so the earlier you book, the more likely you’ll be to get that coveted spot.”